lintosunny/AI-ML-Engieer-Handbook-2025/01-computer-science-fundamentals/README.md

 0.375 = 1.5 x 2<sup>-2</sup> -> 0011111111011000000000000000000000000000000000000000000000000000

 This can't fully represent all numbers.
 Numbers like 1/3 is an infinitely repeating sequence.
 1/10 (which is short in decimal 0.1) end up as infinitely repeating sequences once converted to binary.
 We often don't notice the lower precision of a number's representation until we use it in calculations.
 That's when we can experience a **roundoff error** in the results.

+## Compression
+compression algorithms to reduce the amount of space needed to represent a file.
+There are two types of compression: lossless and lossy.

+Lossless compression algorithms reduce the size of files without losing any information in the file, which means that we can reconstruct the original data from the compressed file.
+* Lossless text compression -> Compression algorithm
+* Lossless image compression -> Run-Length Encoding (RLE)
+* Lossless bit compression -> Huffman coding algorithm

+Lossy compression algorithms reduce the size of files by discarding the less important information in a file, which can significantly reduce file size but also affect file quality.